PROGRAMMING IN C - 2023/4

 The learning and teaching strategy is designed to achieve the following aims.

-Over the course of the first 4 weeks, the fundamentals of the C programming language will be covered within lectures.
-These will be supported with a concurrent programme of laboratories (4 hours per week) where each aspect of the language covered in lectures is explored in a practical setting.
+The fundamentals of the C programming language will be covered within lectures.
+These will be supported with a concurrent programme of laboratories where each aspect of the language covered in lectures is explored in a practical setting.

-During weeks 6-11, 2 programming assignments will be performed by the students each of these assignments will be presented to the students in lectures in weeks 6 and 9 allowing design guidance to be provided and any questions answered.
-For each assignment, 3 weeks of supported labs will be provided per assignment (4 hours per week).
+Programming assignments will be performed by the students ,each of these assignments will be presented to the students in lectures allowing design guidance to be provided and any questions answered.
+For each assignment, supported labs will be provided per assignment.

 Learning and teaching methods include the following.